Shirley Ardell Mason: Biography

 Shirley Mason was born and raised in Dodge Center, Minnesota, the only surviving child of Walter Wingfield Mason (a carpenter and architect) and Martha Alice "Mattie" Atkinson.
 In regard to Mason's mother: "...many people in Dodge Center say Mattie" — "Hattie" in the book — "was bizarre," according to Bettie Borst Christensen, who grew up across the street.
 "She had a witch-like laugh....
 She didn't laugh much, but when she did, it was like a screech."
 Christensen remembers Mason's mother walking around after dark, looking in the neighbors' windows.
 At one point, Martha Mason was reportedly diagnosed with schizophrenia.

 Shirley Mason graduated from Dodge Center High School in 1941 and became an art student at Mankato State College, now Minnesota State University, Mankato.
 In the early 1950s, she was a substitute teacher and a student at Columbia University.
 She had long suffered from blackouts and emotional breakdowns, and finally entered psychotherapy with Cornelia B. Wilbur, a Freudian psychiatrist.
 Their sessions together are the basis for Flora Schreiber's book on Shirley Mason.
-From 1970–71, she taught art at Rio Grande College in Rio Grande, Ohio (now the University of Rio Grande).
+From 1970 to 1971, she taught art at Rio Grande College in Rio Grande, Ohio (now the University of Rio Grande).

 Some people in Mason's hometown, reading the book, recognized Mason as Sybil.
 By that time, Mason had severed nearly all ties with her past and was living in West Virginia.
 She later moved to Lexington, Kentucky, where she lived near Wilbur.
 She taught art classes at a community college and ran an art gallery out of her home for many years.

 Wilbur diagnosed Mason with breast cancer in 1990, and she declined treatment; it later went into remission.
 The following year, Wilbur developed Parkinson's disease, and Mason moved into Wilbur's house to take care of her until Wilbur's death in 1992.
 Mason was a devout Seventh-day Adventist.
 When her breast cancer returned, Mason gave away her books and paintings to friends.
 She left the rest of her estate to a Seventh-day Adventist TV minister.
 Mason died on February 26, 1998.

 Over one hundred paintings were found locked in a closet in Mason's Lexington home when it was being emptied after her estate sale.
 These paintings, often referred to as the "Hidden Paintings", span the years 1943, eleven years before starting psychotherapy with Wilbur, to 1965, the year that Wilbur diagnosed her as having her alternate personalities integrated.
 Several of the paintings were signed by Mason.
 However, many remained unsigned, and include examples of some of the artwork presumably created by, and signed by the alternate personalities.